|Course Number||Course Title||CL||LAB||CR|

 Dental Assisting Mission, Goals & Competencies (PDF or contact (603) 271-6484 x4123).

 Specific Admission Requirements

-Preference will be given to applicants whose applications are complete and received by the NHTI Admissions Office no later than January 25, 2019 for Fall 2019 admission (with the exception of the interview).
-Note: Deadline extended to June 1, 2019.
+Preference will be given to applicants whose applications are complete and received by the NHTI Admissions Office no later than January 24, 2020 for Fall 2020 admission (with the exception of the interview).

 - A course in high school science (biology or chemistry), or the equivalent, must have been completed with a minimum grade of “C”;